Professional Writing and Editing

 • One self published book (author): From a Lullaby to Goodbye (release Feb.
 2011)

-• One co-authored book, bullying: Patch (self published, currently receiving high sales at Amazon)
+• One co-authored book, bullying: Patch (self published)

 • One self-published book, teens and risky behavior (ghosted)